 Queerbaiting has been coming up a lot in therapy recently.
-In my counseling work with LGBTQ clients, a common theme is the feeling of being under represented, trivialized, and/or made to be the target of jokes by mainstream culture.
+In my work as an LGBTQ therapist. a common theme that comes up is the feeling of being under represented, trivialized, and/or made to be the target of jokes by mainstream culture.
 The kind of sentiment that brings up these emotions is especially present in a lot of mainstream media.
 Many in the LGBTQ community have found ways to cope with and tolerate this exclusion in the media, but it can be difficult, and sometimes feel even worse when it seems as if there might be some LGBTQ inclusion and there turns out to be none.

 Queerbaiting is a phenomenon seen a lot in TV shows, movies, and video games.
 It happens when creators release content with subtext that gives the impression that there might be a certain degree of LGBTQ inclusion without the intention of ever bringing it to fruition.
 Characters who seemed to be LGBTQ are confirmed not to be, hinted LGB relationships never happen, the focus on LGBTQ characters are minimized, and in some cases, there is inclusion, but the LGBTQ characters are made to be the brunt of jokes or exist mostly for comic effect.
 In TV shows this typically comes in the form of “will they, won’t they” relationships, where it seems like a couple might have an LGB relationship, but in the end they never do.
 All of this is done with the intention of drawing in liberal, LGBTQ audiences without alienating anyone who would reject such content.
 Essentially it is a really bad business practice that aims at drumming up the interest of as many people as possible, stringing them along, and then letting them down at the last minute when it would no longer damage sales.